 Once you know where you’re moving to, the next step is packing your belongings.
 Moving can be a nightmare for this very reason.
 Because of this, you can either read tips about packing yourself or outsource the whole project to a company that knows what they’re doing.

-It can be quite expensive to have movers do your packing and driving for you, but the money that you spend on it means that you don’t have to go through the frustration on your own.
+It can be quite expensive to have movers do your packing and driving for you, but the private money lenders that you spend on it means that you don’t have to go through the frustration on your own.
 If you think in terms of opportunity cost, having movers handle the tough stuff can be a lifesaver.

 Meet the New Neighbors as Soon as Possible